Relativistic corrections to exclusive photoproduction of Quarkonia near-threshold: Photoproduction cross-section

 \section{Photoproduction cross-section}

 While we obtained the amplitude in the Ji frame, for easier comparison with previous work we calculate the cross-section in the proton-photon center-of-mass frame.
 The two frames are related by a rotation and a boost.
 Under the latter the collinear expansion is invariant while the former introduces a correction of the $O(t/W^2)$.
 This again is a kinematic power correction and thus is neglected in our calculation.
-The differential cross-section is obtained from Eq.(\ref{eq:ExpAmp}), and is given by
+The differential cross-section with the relativistic NLP corrections is given by